JohnSnowLabs/dicom-deid-dataset/README.md

 # dicom-deid-dataset
 ## Public Dataset: DICOM with Synthetic Text Overlays for De-Identification Research

-This dataset has been created as a resource for evaluating medical image de-identification methods.
+This dataset has been created to evaluate medical image de-identification methods.
 Our approach was inspired by the paper "A DICOM dataset for evaluation of medical image de-identification", which explores synthetic overlays in DICOM images.
 As a starting point, we used the publicly available Pseudo-PHI DICOM dataset.
 (See attached license for details.)

 ### Dataset Generation Process
 1. Image Extraction: Images were extracted from the original DICOM files.